Meet YOLO26: next-gen vision AI.

 3. Select a region from the map or table

-4. Optionally customize the deployment name and resources
+4. Review the auto-generated deployment name (editable) and the default resources

 5. Click Deploy Model